 - For graduates of an AVMA-accredited program: send proof of having graduated from an AVMA-accredited veterinary technician program

-- For graduates of a non-AVMA program: send official transcript from an associate degree program in addition to proof of certain coursework (6 college-level classes), work experience (10,000 hours), continuing education (24 hours), and a Technician Skills Assessment signed by a licensed veterinarian
+- For graduates of a non-AVMA program: send an official transcript from an associate degree program in addition to proof of certain coursework (six college-level classes), work experience (10,000 hours), continuing education (24 hours), and a Technician Skills Assessment signed by a licensed veterinarian

 - For residents of other states: send a vet tech certification, licensure, or registration from another state and a letter of good standing

 For all three groups, candidates must also successfully pass not only the Veterinary Technician National Examination (VTNE) but also the Maryland State Board Examination—a jurisprudence examination regarding the local scope of practice within MD.
 Additionally, all candidates must complete an application, send a 2” x 3” photograph, and pay an application fee.